ania-nunez/m431_ap23a_connect4/01_Documentation/IPE(R)KA.md

 This program is a simple console-based implementation of Connect Four, allowing two players to take turns and play the game until one of them wins or it results in a draw.
 The specific implementation details of functions like `initializeBoard`, `displayBoard`, `isValidMove`, `makeMove`, `checkWin`, and `isBoardFull` are located in the "functions2.h" file.

+## Issues
-Issues: We had Issues using the VS code connected to the git hub so we needed to upload everything manualy.
+We had Issues using the VS code connected to the GitHub so we needed to upload everything manualy.
+We are currently logged into our work account and us having to log in and out everytime we wanted to work on the Assignment was very tedious to do.
+Our code wasn't always uploaded regularly.